 Preparing for submission

 Describing and organizing your data

 Metadata should be provided to help others discover, identify and interpret the data.
 Researchers are strongly encouraged to use community metadata standards and ontologies where these are in place, consult e.g FAIRsharing.org.
 Data repositories may also provide guidance about metadata standards and requirements.
 Capture any additional documentation needed to enable reuse of the data in Readme text files and Data Dictionaries that describe what all the variable names and values in your data really mean.
 Identifiers to refer to e.g. ontology terms can be designed for computers or for people; in a FAIR data context it is recommended to supply both a human-readable as well as a machine-resolvable Persistent Identifier (PID) for each concept used in the data.

 Some repositories require md5 checksums to be uploaded along with the files.
 Also consider adding checks that your data files follow the intended file formats and can be opened by standard software for those formats.

 If you are using a Linux system, you can generate md5 checksums using the

 To ascertain re-usability data should be released with a clear and accessible data usage license.
-We suggest making your data available under licences that permit free reuse of data, e.g. a Creative Commons licence, such as CC0 or CC-BY.
-The EUDAT licence selector wizard can help you select suitable licences for your data.
+We suggest making your data available under licenses that permit free reuse of data, e.g. a Creative Commons license, such as CC0 or CC-BY.
+The EUDAT license selector wizard can help you select suitable licenses for your data.
 Note that sequence data submitted to ENA/GenBank/DDBJ are implicitly free to reuse by others as specified in the INCD Standards and policies.